Curriculum Policy Statement

 Through History lessons our children gain knowledge and understanding of Britain’s past and think of the wider world.
 History is taught in many ways; through stories from the past, people's own experiences, ICT sources, pictures, historical artefacts and evidence to inspire children’s curiosity to know more about the past.
 The children are taught about changes in history and over time, the lives of significant individuals in the past and significant historical events, people and places in their locality.
 We cover the National Curriculum through a Topic based curriculum where History is taught as part of a larger topic.
 Use is made of the local environment by visiting places of interest.
 Parents and villagers are also encouraged to come into school to share their experiences of times gone by.

 Geography is taught to inspire in the children a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
 Geography equips children with knowledge about diverse places, people, resources and natural and human resources, together with an understanding of the Earth’s physical and human processes.
 Children are introduced to a wide variety of geographical skills and concepts and every opportunity is taken to experience the local environment to illustrate theory and to raise awareness.
 In our geographical studies we also make important use of our school, school journeys and links with the wider world including contrasting environments.
 By its very nature geography is a practical and cross-curricular subject and forms part of our Topics.
+We use a range of different stimulus such as google maps, google earth and OS online to ensure that children’s experiences and knowledge using Geography are current.

 We believe Design Technology is learning through observation and making.
 Children are given opportunities to look at the things around them, to recognise how things are designed for a particular purpose and what works well.
 They have opportunities to create their own ideas and develop ways to solve problems as they arise.
 Children design and make products using a range of materials including food, textiles, electronics, graphics and resistant materials.
 Through a range of practical experiences, within class topics, children are encouraged to develop their designing and making techniques and evaluate their own work as informed users of products.

 Our children are taught skills and knowledge in Art.
 We provide opportunities for them to explore, develop and record their own ideas of what they see and what they imagine.
 They experiment with a wide variety of materials and techniques to create pictures, models and artefacts.
-We give attention to the use of colour and tone, pattern, line, shape and space, form texture and movement.
+We give attention to the use of colour and tone, pattern, line, shape and space, form, texture and movement.
 The children review their own and others’ work and find out about the differences and similarities of artists, designers and crafts-people in different times and cultures.
-We also teach through Art, topics covering other subjects in the National Curriculum.
+We also teach topics covering other subjects in the National Curriculum through Art.
 For example during a Key Stage One topic ‘Fire and Ice’ the children painted a larger than life firebird which they used in dance, drama, and story-telling.
 We believe Art is a wonderful subject for children to explore and be creative in.
 It also gives children opportunities to really see the world around them and make sense of it.

 PHYSICAL ACTIVITY and SPORT